Bronchitis: Symptoms & Treatment

 There are two types of bronchitis: acute and chronic.
 Acute bronchitis usually lasts up to three weeks and is most often caused by the same viruses that cause the common cold or flu (if you have a cold, sore throat or flu, it's not unusual to have bronchitis afterwards).
 This explains why there are lots more cases of bronchitis during the winter months, when more people go down with cold and flu bugs.

 Acute bronchitis can affect anyone of any age, but is most common in children aged five and under.
 If you're very overweight, if you smoke, if you're pregnant or are elderly, you may also have a higher risk of developing a chest infection such as acute bronchitis.
 Having a long-term health problem such as asthma or diabetes could also make you more susceptible to acute bronchitis, as could having a weakened immune system.

 Chronic bronchitis, meanwhile, lasts three months or longer, and is one of several lung-related conditions known collectively as chronic obstructive pulmonary disease (COPD).
-Click here to find out more about chronic bronchitis and COPD why not read our article.
+To find out about chronic bronchitis and COPD why not read our article.

 What are the symptoms?

 If you have acute bronchitis, you'll have a nasty cough that brings up lots of thick mucus.
 Other symptoms include the following:

 Common cold symptoms such as a runny or blocked nose, sore throat and headache

 A heavy or tight feeling in your chest